Tibia (Shin Bone)

 3. Posterior surface: The posterior surface is confined by the interosseous and medial margins.
 It features a bony ridge called the soleal line.
 The line crosses this surface diagonally and eventually blends with the medial border of the tibia.

 At the distal end, the tibia widens and appears rectangular in cross-section.
-It has two bony landmarks, medial malleolus, and fibular notch.
+It has two bony landmarks, the medial, malleolus, and fibular notch.

 1. Medial malleolus: The medial surface of the distal end features a bony projection called the medial malleolus.
 It articulates with the talus to form part of the ankle joint.